What are Kidney Stones?

 |Cystine kidney stones||very rare, <0.01%||No|

-As you can see, about 95% of people with a kidney stone has a calcium-containing kidney stone and about half of them have stones because they have a problem with their parathyroid gland.
+As you can see, about 95% of people with a kidney stone have a calcium-containing kidney stone.
+Some of them will have parathyroid disease.
 Thus, everybody with a kidney stone must be checked for an underlying parathyroid problem so it can be addressed.
 It is also very important for you to understand that you and your doctor may not know what kind of stone you had.
 Unless you catch it (or they remove it during surgery), nobody will ever know.
 Thus, if you don't know what kind of kidney stone you had, then it must be assumed that you had a calcium-kidney stone because 95% of stones are calcium stones.
-Therefore you should expect (demand) that you be checked for hyperparathyroidism (they should also check for blood levels of uric acid to check for uric acid stones, but that is less than 5% of stones).
+Therefore you should expect that you be checked for hyperparathyroidism (they should also check for blood levels of uric acid to check for uric acid stones, but that is less than 5% of stones).
 The stones occurring with struvite are due to long-term bladder infections so that doesn't get confused with calcium stones, and cystine stones are a genetic problem that is far too rare to be discussed here.

 Why Did You Get Kidney Stones?